Infantino holds FIFA power as voters share World Cup wealth - NewsBreak

 A 24-team men’s Club World Cup in China in June 2021 was lost to the coronavirus pandemic.
 Launching a women’s Club World Cup is a long-time target but remains just an idea.

 A key soccer document — the FIFA-managed International Match Calendar, which mandates when clubs must release players to national teams — was long flagged as a priority to renew before it expires in 2024.
 The process is complex and involves confederations, clubs, leagues and player unions — all with self-interested views on playing more or fewer games.
-FIFA co-mingled it with the losing battle for biennial World Cups.
-The calendar was announced Tuesday despite some stakeholders feeling like they had less access to FIFA than a celebrity chef friend of Infantino's.
+FIFA co-mingled it with the losing battle for biennial World Cups and it is still not signed.

 FIFA FLAWS